 Age Suitability: All ages – guests under 18 must be accompanied by an adult.

-Fitness Level: Easy – leisurely through grassy hills / sometimes muddy
+Fitness Level: Easy – leisurely through grassy hills with some gentle slopes which can become muddy in the rainy season.

 Topography: Valley, grassland, hills, stream & pond.

 Location: Mae Taeng, Chiang Mai, Northern Thailand.

 Nearest Airport: Chiang Mai (CNX) – we recommend you stay in Chiang Mai city the night before your visit.
 Please note that we cannot collect you from Chiang Mai Airport – only from your Chiang Mai city hotel.
 Booking Details: Bookings close at 5pm (GMT+7) on the day before the date of your tour if made in person at our office or 24 hours in advance if booking online.
 A 30% non-refundable deposit is required to secure your booking.
 The balance should be paid at our Chiang Mai office by 8pm on the day before your visit to Elephant Trails.

 The owner of this project, Ya, and her family have been involved with elephants for over 20 years.
 They ran a traditional elephant trekking camp for close to a decade and witnessed the toll that elephant riding took on the elephants over time.
 In recent years, they noticed the tide turning away from this form of elephant tourism as more and more people want to see elephants living happily in nature.
 This was a change that the family was keen to embrace and in early 2017, they dropped elephant riding and adopted our ‘Saddle Off’ model.
-The family reports that the elephants are in better health and are enjoying their freedom with the chance to roam and socialize as a herd.
+The family reports that the elephants are in better health and are enjoying their freedom with the chance to roam, forage and socialize as a herd.
 They have formed strong bonds since being able to interact and relate to each other as members of the herd.